gurrenm3/BTD-Mod-Helper/Documentation/BTD_Mod_Helper.Extensions.ComponentExt.md

 ## ComponentExt.Hide(this Component) Method

-(Cross-Game compatible) Makes the Component hidden (not visible) by setting the scale to zero
+Makes the Component hidden (not visible) by setting the scale to zero

 ```csharp
 public static void Hide(this UnityEngine.Component component);